pmaupin/pdfrw/trunk/examples/README.txt

 print_two.py  -- this is used when printing two cut-down copies on a single sheet of paper (double-sided)  Requires uncompressed PDF.

+rotate.py -- This will rotate selected ranges of pages within a document.

 subset.py -- This will retrieve a subset of pages from a document.

 watermark.py  -- Adds a watermark to a PDF